Paris Opéra Ballet Overview

 During the 18th and early 19th centuries, the Paris Opéra Ballet led the development of classical ballet techniques, especially in jumps and leaps.
 The early years saw significant contributions from pioneering figures like Pierre Beauchamp, the first ballet master, who established the five fundamental positions of ballet.

-Foundational techniques have been handed down through generations of performers, preserving the legacy of the Paris Opéra Ballet and allowing it to evolve with new artistic directions.
+Generations of performers have passed down foundational techniques, preserving the Paris Opéra Ballet’s legacy and allowing it to evolve in new artistic directions.

 Key Eras in Paris Opéra Ballet History